 More on Two Free Hands, and this website

 While the song, 'Two Free Hands,' is available on all good (and malignant) music services, the EP is only available through this store, Bandcamp, and music stores in New Zealand through Southbound distribution.

 The song was produced and recorded by Jonathan Pearce and myself, and features Anna Coddington on vocals, Stu Harwood on percussion and Octatrack, and Elizabeth Stokes on French Horn.
 Daniel Blackball Alexander has made the artwork.

 The EP includes a remix and collaboration with Jet Jaguar - the moniker of Wellington electronic producer Michael Upton, and a reworking of a song from Successor which has changed shape in my live set.
 This is an EP in the orginal, 'Extended Player' sense - a collection of songs that expand on a single song, rather than the modern, mini-album sense.
 More info about all that here.

 For those who haven't seen the set in the last year - the song, 'Two Free Hands,' and the recent RNZ live session below plant the flag in the ground for what the approach is.

 Above - Two Free Hands in session on RNZ

-I'm also using this opportunity to launch this website.
+I've taken the opportunity of the release to launch this website.
 You can now buy tickets and merchandise directly from me, with no middle people.
 You can buy some things you'll find nowhere else - like the instrumental tracks to Successor.
-As time goes on I'll be populating these pages with lines of communication that feel true and necessary, while my social media presence becomes all the more dedicated to short, practical news and updates.
+As time goes by, I'll be populating these pages with lines of communication that feel true and necessary, while my social media presence becomes all the more dedicated to short, practical news and updates.